Palmanova

-Palmanova (Palme) is a town and comune in northeast Italy.
+Palmanova (Palme) is a town and comune (municipality) in the Regional decentralization entity of Udine in Friuli-Venezia Giulia, northeast Italy.
 The town is an example of a star fort of the late Renaissance, built up by the Venetian Republic in 1593.

 The fortifications were included in UNESCO's World Heritage Site list as part of Venetian Works of Defence between the 16th and 17th centuries: Stato da Terra – western Stato da Mar in 2017.
+Palmanova is one of I Borghi più belli d'Italia ("The most beautiful villages of Italy").

 Geography

 Found in the southeast part of the autonomous region Friuli-Venezia Giulia, it is 20 km from Udine, 28 km from Gorizia and 55 km from Trieste, near the junction of the motorways A23 and A4.